 My EFT Tapping Experience

 Like I mentioned, Andrea was one of my September Advertisers.
-To work on this collaboration, she offered me a free EFT tapping session with her so I could experience it for myself and learn more about the process.
+To work on this collaboration, she offered me a free EFT tapping session so I could experience it firsthand.

 Andrea from Dreahunt

 Andrea is a native of Minnesota (you can hear a teeny tiny bit of that distinctive northern accent when you talk to her) but she’s currently living abroad in Munich, Germany.
 She’s a personal life coach, an EFT tapping practitioner, and a growth and wellness blogger.

 Virgin Territory – EFT Tapping for the First Time

 Until working with Andrea, I’d actually never heard of EFT tapping before, so I honestly had no idea what to expect.

 Prior to our session, Andrea asked me to think of a few things that have been bothering me lately.
 I did that and briefly googled ‘EFT Tapping,’ but I didn’t do much prep in the way of research.
 I wanted to go into the session with little-to-no knowledge so that I could simply immerse myself in the session.